Roberto Pérez: Multiple defensive awards (2019)

 In 2019, Pérez established a number of career highs offensively, batting .239/.321/.452, while also being recognized for his defensive work.
 He revealed that he played through bone spurs in an ankle from April through the end of the season, noting that was "telling myself don’t quit.
 You waited for so long to play every day and now that you have the opportunity you cannot go down like this.”
 His batting average, SLG, and OPS (.774) were each career highs; he played in a career-high 119 games, and collected career-highs in each of hits (93), home runs (24), RBIs (63), walks (45), strikeouts (127), and total bases (176).

 On defense, Pérez led all American League (AL) fielders with 1,082 putouts.
 With 20 of 49 runners thrown out on attempted stolen bases, he led AL catchers in caught stealing percentage (40.9); he also led AL catchers with 12 double plays turned, and accumulated a 29 Defensive Runs Saved (DRS) rating to lead all major leagues catchers.
 Following the season, Pérez received his first each of the Fielding Bible Award, Rawlings Gold Glove Award, and the Wilson Defensive Player of the Year for all fielders and at catcher.
 The Cleveland chapter of the Baseball Writers' Association of America (BBWAA) named him the Bob Feller Man of the Year.

 He underwent arthroscopic surgery on October 17, 2019, to remove the bone spurs in his right ankle.

 2020

-Overall with the 2020 Cleveland Indians, Pérez batted .165 with one home run and five RBIs in 32 games.
-He was awarded the Fielding Bible and Gold Glove Awards for catching for the second year in a row.
+With the 2020 Cleveland Indians, Pérez batted .165 with one home run and five RBIs in 32 games.
+He won the Fielding Bible and Gold Glove Awards for catching for the second year in a row.
 On October 30, 2020, the Indians exercised their club option on Pérez's contract for the 2021 season.